 - RHB550: Vocational Rehabilitation, Case Management and Employment

-The clinical component of the program includes five experiences that emphasize acquiring and developing clinical counseling skills.
+The clinical component of the program includes four experiences that emphasize acquiring and developing clinical counseling skills.
 Skills are developed during the classroom experiences using role plays, audio tapes and feedback.
-These skills are then applied in the clinical practicum and internship settings, with supervision by the site supervisor and the University’s faculty.
+These skills are then applied in the clinical practicum and internship settings, with supervision by the site supervisor and University faculty.
 Ethical practices, multicultural competencies, principles and models of biopsychosocial case conceptualization, and treatment planning are emphasized through a holistic approach to rehabilitation and mental health counseling.

 Required clinical courses:

 - RHB521: Practicum and Seminar II (150 hours)

 - RHB570: Rehabilitation Counseling Internship and Seminar (600 hours, 6 credits)

 - RHB608: Advanced Internship I and Seminar in Mental Health: DBT (500 hours)

 - RHB609: Advanced Internship II and Seminar in Mental Health: Trauma-Informed Care (500 hours)